If you can’t find the answer to the question you’re looking for below, reach out and we’ll be happy to help.

 The time it takes for your website to appear on page 1 of Google depends on a number of factors.
 It depends on the search phrase people are using to find your website and the number of other websites that are also available for those search phrases.
 No one can truly say how long it will take for your website to appear at the top of search engine results pages (including people who actually work for Google), however there are a number of factors that can improve your chances.

-Building your website on WordPress is a good start as WordPress has some great Search Engine Optimization best practices baked in.
-Creating unique and interesting content on a regular basis for your website is also critical to increase your visibility amongst search engines.
-Launching your website and then forgetting about may allow your site to get lost amongst the noise.
+• Creating unique and interesting content on a regular basis for your website is also critical to increase your visibility amongst search engines.

 We are happy to talk more about your search engine strategy if we haven’t already.